Crafts, gardens &

 Sun.
 26 April, 2026 (B,L,D)

 Today we will take our first of many trains into downtown Osaka, the foodies capital of Japan and home to around 19 million people.
-As well as trying lots of delicious foods, we will try our hand at making fake food.
+As well as trying lots of delicious foods, we might try our hand at making fake food.
 This is really fun and you get to take home a parfait that will look great for years.
 We may take a boat ride on one of Osaka’s many canals, stop off for a coffee in a maid cafe, or go to a museum.
 I know Osaka better than most Japanese so I’ll adapt our plans to match your interests.

 Mon.
 27 April, 2026 (B,L,D)

 We will enjoy things close to home today and people can head in different directions.
 We could take a walk in the mountains, visit a large display home village, go antique or Japanese fabric hunting, add to our collection from the second hand shops, experience writing in Japanese with a brush, learn and apply some basic principals of ikebana (flower arrangement), maybe some karaoke, or a board game at home.
 There is also an onsen (hot spring bath house) near our house with all sorts of pools and treatment options.
+Mid afternoon, Joji is coming to teach us how to play the shamisen and taiko drum.
+For dinner, we’ll make okonomiyaki together.

 Tue.
 28 April, 2026 (B,L,D)